AJ4200/Portyfolio.res/client/README.md

 Inside of the `pages/` directly you'll find 3 files:

-- `_app.js` -> A file which wraps around every page in our app.
+- `_app.tsx` -> A file which wraps around every page in our app.
 Here we import the Poppins font and include it in our page.
 You can change to use whatever font you'd like here ([docs](https://nextjs.org/docs/basic-features/font-optimization)).
-- `_document.js` -> Essentially the NextJS version of your base "HTML document".
+- `_document.tsx` -> Essentially the NextJS version of your base "HTML document".
 Nothing fancy here.
-- `_index.js` -> This represents our home route.
+- `_index.tsx` -> This represents our home route.
 We include 1 single component here called `<Home />`.
 Click into this component to begin exploring.

 To add MORE routes to your project, see [this doc](https://nextjs.org/docs/basic-features/pages).